senjapuri/Assignment_LookAndFeel/README.md

 ### Dashboard Page
 The dashboard page provides an overview of key metrics and data visualizations.
-- **Cards:** Display summary information such as total donors, total recipients, and available blood bags.
+- **Cards:** Display summary information such as Number of Lives Saved, Number of Donors, and Quantity of Blood.
 - **Charts:**
   1. Average donor registrations monthly (bar graph).
-  2. Monthly blood donations.
+  2. Monthly blood donations (line graph).
-  3. Blood bag availability.
+  3. Blood bag availability (pie chart).

 *Image Description: The dashboard page image includes the summary cards and the three charts providing insights into the blood donation activities.*
 ![Dashboard Page](images_readme/dashboard.png)